olgaKhristo/MyFavArtist/readMe.md

 # To run this project:
-clone it to your local mashine, do npm install, and npm run dev
+clone it to your local computer, do: npm install, and to run: npm run dev
 ## Brief

+useState
+useEffect
+useContext
+useReducer
+REDUX

 #### Music App: